ipld/ipld/concepts/type-theory-glossary.md

 Types in IPLD Schemas
 ---------------------

-It probably won't surprise to you hear that IPLD Schema's core features map very closely to the categories of types we've discussed:
+The core features of IPLD Schemas map very closely to the categories of types we've discussed:

 - [enums](#enums) are `enum`.
 - [sum types](#sum-types) are `union`.